krabhishek/opusgenie-di/docs/index.md

     Full type safety with Python protocols and type hints.

-## Why OgPgy Bank Chose OpusGenie DI
+## How OpusGenie DI Solves Architectural Challenges

-### The Challenge
+### The Common Challenge

-Elena Korvas faced a common problem in financial technology: **How do you build a banking system that's both secure and agile?** Traditional monolithic approaches were too rigid, but microservices without proper dependency management led to coupling nightmares.
+Many teams face the same problem Elena Korvas encountered at OgPgy Bank: **How do you build a system that's both secure and agile?** Traditional monolithic approaches are too rigid, while microservices without proper dependency management lead to coupling nightmares.

-### The Solution
+### The OpusGenie DI Solution

 ```mermaid
 flowchart LR